General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Introduction

 There are two primary approaches to modeling the interaction between DM and NS: (1) gravitational interaction (two-fluid mechanism), (2) non-gravitational interaction (single-fluid mechanism).
 In the case of gravitational interaction, DM is assumed to interact with a NS solely through gravity, without the exchange of any mediator particles.
 Such an interaction can lead to different structural configurations, either with DM forming a central core or an extended halo, depending on the DM mass, its fractional abundance inside the NS, and the strength of the gravitational coupling.
-These kinds of circumstances are often modeled utilizing two-fluid formalism \cite{Nelson_2019, Ivanytskyi_2020, arpan_two_fluid_2022, Davood_2022, Leung22, Miao_2022, Rafiei_2022, Mariani_2023, Rutherford_2023, Diedrichs_2023, Giangrandi_2023, Shakeri_2024, pinku_prd_2025}.
-In contrast, the non-gravitational interaction assumes that the DM is fully gravitationally captured within the NS over astrophysical timescales, but they interact with the nucleons via exchanging mediating particles and directly influence the EOS of the NS.
-This method is regarded as a single-fluid approach used for solving DM-admixed NS \cite{Panotopoulos_2017, Arpan_2019, Quddus_2020, harishprd_2021, Debashree_2021}.
-In the current work, a single-fluid approximation is employed to study the DM-admixed NS.
+Several works has been carried out to explain this structure in NS and studied how NS's properties influenced during this phenomena \cite{Nelson_2019, Ivanytskyi_2020, arpan_two_fluid_2022, Davood_2022, Leung22, Miao_2022, Mariani_2023, Rutherford_2023, Diedrichs_2023, Giangrandi_2023, Shakeri_2024, pinku_prd_2025, Marzola_Odilon_2025}.
+For instance, Nelson {\it et al.} \cite{Nelson_2019} studied the impact of a trace amount of asymmetric DM on gravitational-wave emission and demonstrated how a DM halo can emerge during the inspiral phase.
+Their analysis compared both fermionic and bosonic DM scenarios.
+Subsequently, using a two-fluid formalism, Ivanytskyi {\it et al.} \cite{Ivanytskyi_2020} determined the allowed mass range of fermionic asymmetric DM and the corresponding DM mass fraction in the massive pulsars PSR J0348+0432 \cite{Antoniadis13} and PSR J0740+6620 \cite{Fonseca21}.
+They further showed that light DM particles ($< 0.2 \ {\rm GeV}$) can form an extended halo around the NS, leading not to a decrease but rather to an increase in the total gravitational mass of the star.
+Bosonic DM was considered in Ref. \cite{Davood_2022}, where the authors demonstrated that the formation of either a core or a halo configuration primarily depends on the mass and fractional abundance of sub-GeV bosons in the strong-coupling regime.
+Self-interacting fermionic DM was investigated by Miao {\it et al.} \cite{Miao_2022}, who established conditions for dark core or halo formation using Bayesian inference and also examined the effects of dark halos on pulsar pulse profiles.
+A complementary statistical analysis based on NICER observations was presented by Rutherford {\it et al.} \cite{Rutherford_2023}.
+In particular, their study focused on scenarios in which all DM is confined within the baryonic radius of the NS, resulting in a compact DM core.
+More recently, in \cite{Sotani_Ankit_2025}, authors derived new non-radial oscillation modes within the Cowling approximation using a two-fluid formalism.
+They demonstrated that, in the core region, the DM associated $f$-mode frequencies are higher than those corresponding to normal baryonic matter.